Otilia Choque

-Otilia Choque Véliz (born 13 December 1964) is a Bolivian financial auditor and politician who served as a party-list member of the Chamber of Deputies from Oruro from 2015 to 2020.
+Otilia Choque Véliz (born 13 December 1964) is a Bolivian community organizer and politician who served as a party-list member of the Chamber of Deputies from Oruro from 2015 to 2020.

 Born in Oruro, Choque spent her early career working in accounting and administration at various public and private entities.
 During this time, she was also active in grassroots organizing, presiding over her local neighborhood council before climbing the ranks to become vice president of the Departmental Federation of Neighborhood Councils.

 The sector's alliance with the ruling Movement for Socialism resulted in her 2014 election to the Chamber of Deputies, where she held a variety of finance-related committee assignments.
 Following the conclusion of her tenure, Choque worked briefly as the regional manager of the Oruro Customs Office before being assigned to head the Ministry of Development Planning's Financial Unit.

 Early life and career

 Otilia Choque was born on 13 December 1964 in Oruro.
 She studied general accounting at the Technical University of Oruro before going on to attend the Bolivian Technological University, where she graduated with a degree in customs law from the institute's Faculty of Law.
 A financial auditor by profession, Choque worked in cash and accounting at the Oruro Bus Interchange and spent eleven years as an administrator for the company Empresa Universo.
 During this time, she also worked independently as a food retailer.

 An avid social activist, Choque was active in grassroots organizing across Oruro and held executive roles at a variety of community organizations around the city.
-She served twelve years as president of the 1 May Neighborhood Council and was later elected to preside over the District 3 Community Association, a body that brought together over 120 neighborhood councils.
+She served twelve years as president of the SENTEC Neighborhood Council and was later elected to preside over the District 3 Community Association, a body that brought together over 120 neighborhood councils.
 By 2014, Choque had risen to become vice president of the Departmental Federation of Neighborhood Councils of Oruro, a conglomerate of the entire region's neighborhood associations.